lasta11/House_Prices_Regression-Project/README.md

 * Preprocessing/ Clean up:

    * In preparing the data, I firstly counted the number of Missing values or NaN in the both datasets.
-The attributes having more than 20% missing values were removed, assuming the data to be more reliable.
+The attributes having more than 20% missing values were removed, for the data to be more reliable.
    * I then created a function that keeps only the attributes with less than 20% of missing values and missing values were replaced with mean score of the attribute.
    * About, 3 of the attributes were removed for having many missing values.
    * I then created a another function, to separate numeric and categorical values in the datasets.